Welcome to the Web site of

 AUTO PROBLEM??

-Lemon laws apply only to vehicles purchased new.
+Lemon Laws apply only to vehicles purchased new.
 Below are links to the Kansas and Missouri Attorney General offices' information on Lemon Laws.

-If, after reviewing these pages, visitors choose to send me a brief message please IDENTIFY YOURSELF, including your City, State--and Country.
-I do not respond to ANY messages that are sent anonymously, do not have information in the subject line -identifying the nature of your request, -- or contain attachments.
 A RESPONSE TO ANY MESSAGE DOES NOT MEAN THAT I AM YOUR LAWYER, OR THAT I WILL AGREE TO REPRESENT YOU IN ANY LEGAL MATTER.
-IT IS EVEN POSSIBLE THAT I REPRESENT SOMEONE WITH INTERESTS ADVERSE TO YOU, AND YOU SHOULD NOT DIVULGE INFORMATION TO ME THAT MIGHT HURT YOUR CASE.
+IT IS EVEN POSSIBLE THAT I REPRESENT SOMEONE WITH INTERESTS ADVERSE TO YOU, AND Read This Important Note!YOU SHOULD NOT DIVULGE INFORMATION TO ME THAT MIGHT HURT YOUR CASE.

-bomb.gif (6350 bytes) All pages on this web site are for general informational purposes only.
+All pages on this web site are for general informational purposes only.
 Legal concepts are based upon Missouri law, and general practice in local state and federal courts.
 Before applying any general legal concepts to specific facts, an attorney would have to be fully informed of the specific circumstances and goals of the individuals involved, which would include examination of relevant documents and conferring with the parties.

 All text, files, elements and design on all pages at this site

-Copyright © 1998 Peggy S. Hedrick
+Copyright © 2021 Peggy S. Hedrick

 It is difficult to impossible to guarantee that copyrights related to web pages can be protected in this new technological age.
-But if you are visiting my site and find my work to be creative, please tell me so, and give me credit if you choose to use my work in other contexts.
+If you are visiting my site and find my work to be creative, please tell me so, and give me credit if you choose to use my work in other contexts.